Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Introduction

 \section{Introduction}

-Opinions are important definers of real-world outcomes: they affect who is elected for political office \cite{gerber2009does}, which policies are successful \cite{brodie2011regional}, and which products are bought by customers \cite{chevalier2006effect}.
-The proliferation of online media has complicated \cite{campbell2014advertisements}, sped up \cite{pfeffer2014understanding}, and enhanced \cite{valenzuela2013unpacking} opinion change processes.
-The opinion change process can be affected by interested parties through \emph{advertising channels}, which are media by which messages are distributed to a target audience.
-Political campaigns and marketing departments apportion their advertising budgets between such channels (e.g., TV ads, website banner ads, billboards) in order to maximize some ultimate goal (e.g., votes, sales) \cite{chung2014air}.
-The importance of this decision has increased in conjunction with the increasing resources devoted to these efforts: the 2016 US election campaigns, for example, were estimated to spend \$4.4 billion on TV advertising alone \cite{kurtzleben2015campaigns}, while worldwide total marketing spend was estimated to be over \$1.6 {trillion} \cite{bagchi2015state}.
-Thus, studying the related multi-channel resource allocation problem is both timely and significant.
+\IEEEPARstart{O}{pinions} are important definers of real-world outcomes: they affect who is elected for political office \cite{gerber2009does}, which policies are successful \cite{brodie2011regional}, and which products are bought by customers \cite{chevalier2006effect}.
+The proliferation of online media has complicated \cite{campbell2014advertisements}, sped up \cite{pfeffer2014understanding}, and enhanced \cite{valenzuela2013unpacking} opinion formation processes.
+The opinion formation process can be affected by interested parties through \emph{advertising channels}, {which are media by which messages are distributed} to a target audience.
+Political campaigns and marketing departments apportion their advertising budgets between such channels (e.g., TV ads, website banner ads, billboards) in order to maximize some ultimate goal (e.g., votes, sales) \cite{chung2014air}{, though the extent of the effect of these efforts is a matter of debate \cite{huber2007identifying, gerber2009does}}.
+The importance of this decision has increased in conjunction with the increasing resources devoted to these efforts: {In 2017, over \$1 trillion was spent on marketing globally \cite{groupm2017}, while \$9.8 billion was spent on advertising in the 2016 US elections alone \cite{kaye2017data}.} Thus, studying the related multi-channel resource allocation problem is both timely and significant.